bkesterbyld/maroon-potato/src/pages/services.md

       ### 100% Transparent Development

-      We build bespoke applications for you using the Above platform that deliver the following benefits:
+      We build bespoke applications that deliver the following benefits:

       *   1/10th the time and cost of traditional development

-      *   No more black box projects—you can exactly what is happening in real time with your solution, data models and live data
+      *   No more black box projects—see exactly what is happening in real time with your solution, data models and live data

-      *   Zero technical debt, you can maintain your application by yourself and extend it with any type of resource
+      *   Zero technical debt—maintain your application by yourself and extend it with any type of resource

+      *   Predictable cost—scaling from MVP to millions of users is zero mystery
     actions: []
     actions_position: bottom
     actions_width: fourty